March 26, 2019 / Leave a comment

 The imagination thing to me is because I think that when children feel really protected and their time is not constrained, and they’re not under observation, that actually that sense of an imaginative liberation happens much more easily and also obviously to me that kind of imaginative liberation which is absolutely cocooned in the natural world gives children a deeper sense of the other lives that surround us, not just human.

 When we live in a time where a lot of those scrubby places that you talked about are being built on and kids are being ferried around and start compiling their CVs from the age of 4, have less and less time for that kind of free play and what we’re talking about, what problems are we building up for ourselves in the future?
 When you have a generation that has that anaemia of those experiences, when they reach adulthood, how does it impact on the adults they become?

-Whereas, if a child is basically given a twig and a pile of leaves, a child can transform a twig and a pile of leaves into absolutely anything.
+If a child is basically given a twig and a pile of leaves, they can transform them into absolutely anything.
 That’s imaginative power.
-And it’s also a really important way for children to learn that they don’t have a scarcity within them, they have a fullness within them of imagination.
-That also ties in with a sense of imaginative self-sufficiency that is profoundly able to disobey when necessary.
+And it’s also a really important way for children to learn that they don’t have a scarcity within them, but they have a fullness of imagination, a sense of imaginative self-sufficiency that is profoundly able to disobey when necessary.